MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-field-groups.md

 ---
 title: Field Groups
-description: A field group defines the fields to display in a drop-down control in Dynamics 365 Business Central. ms.custom: na ms.date: 10/29/2021 ms.reviewer: na
+description: A field group defines the fields to display in a DropDown control in Dynamics 365 Business Central. ms.custom: na ms.date: 10/29/2021 ms.reviewer: na